-On the first day of exploring Perth we visited the Perth Zoo which is just a quick 10 minute ferry ride across the river from Elizabeth Quay to Mends Street Jetty in South Perth.
+On the first day of exploring Perth, we visited the Perth Zoo, which is just a quick 10 minute ferry ride across the river from Elizabeth Quay to Mends Street Jetty in South Perth.
 Perth Zoo sits on 41 acres and first opened in 1898.
-The Zoo is home to a mix of animal species and participates in a number of breeding programs for endangered species.
-There are three main areas within the Zoo, The Australian Walkabout, Asian Rainforest and African Savannah, each area houses animals that match their habitat.
+The Zoo is home to a mix of animal species and participates in several breeding programs for endangered species.
+There are three main areas within the Zoo, The Australian Walkabout, Asian Rainforest and African Savannah.
+Each area houses animals that match their habitat.

 Tickets: Day tickets start at $16.50 for Children (4-15 years), Adults $33.00 (16 years and over) and Australian Concession and Senior card holders $26.00.
 There is also a Family Pass option for $86.60 ((2 adults and 2 children)

-Perth Zoo welcomes guests of all abilities and accepts the carer companion card. (excluding animal encounter bookings) There is wheelchair access throughout the Zoo with flat walking paths and ramp access.
-The Zoo offers a number of disabled facilities including accessible toilets with fold down change-tables, Mobility-friendly Drinking Fountains and Lockers, and a Variety Children’s Playground with an adjust accessible BBQ and picnic area.
+Perth Zoo welcomes guests of all abilities and accepts the Carer companion card. (excluding animal encounter bookings) There is wheelchair access throughout the Zoo with flat walking paths and ramp access.
+The Zoo offers several disabled facilities including accessible toilets with fold down change-tables, Mobility-friendly Drinking Fountains and Lockers, Variety Children’s Playground with an adjust accessible BBQ and picnic area.
 Wheelchair hire is also available for a $10 deposit along with wagon hire for children.

 The Zoo offers an Accessibility Map on their website, which can be located Here.
 I was really impressed by the wheelchair access throughout Perth Zoo and how it was well setup to cater for a variety of disabilities.